 Move-in day is typically in August, unless you're an early arrival or starting during the spring semester.
-Here is a printable label for you to mark your moving boxes.
+Here is an optional printable label for you to mark your moving boxes.
 If you need to send packages, find instructions here.

 ❏ Social Security card.
 Required along with photo ID for campus employment

 ❏ Current medical insurance card and immunization record.
 KU’s meningitis vaccination policy for students living on campus is available at Watkins Health Services.

 ❏ Bathrobe, shower shoes

 ❏ Clothes hangers